OPS-E2E-PPE/VBA-Docs/api/Visio.Selection.Offset.md

 ## Remarks

 Calling the **Offset** method is equivalent to clicking **Offset** in the Microsoft Visio user interface (click **Operations** in the **Shape Design** group on the [Developer](../visio/How-to/run-visio-in-developer-mode.md) tab).

 For a specified line or curve, the offset is implemented as a pair of lines or curves that are equidistant from the original line or curve.
 Offset shapes inherit line patterns from the original shapes.
-They do not inherit any fill patterns or text from the original shapes.
+They don't inherit any fill patterns or text from the original shapes.

 ## Example

 This Microsoft Visual Basic for Applications (VBA) macro shows how to use the **Offset** method to offset a line shape by a specified amount.

 ```vb